Looking for an easy, natural way to cut back on the weeds in your lawn and garden beds?

 Other weed suppression methods

 This method is used in agriculture.
 As you would expect, holding a propane torch next to a plant will kill it.
-For residential use, I find it has limited applications to weeds growing in cracks of driveways or walkways.
+However, I find it has limited applications to weeds growing in cracks of driveways or walkways for residential use.

 If you want to be like Tim from Tool Time, Harbor Freight sells one you hook up to a normal propane tank.